BigDataWUR/AgML-CY-Bench/data_preparation/global_MOD09CMG/README.md

 ## Provenance
-[MODIS and VIIRS NDVI source](https://lpdaac.usgs.gov/products/mod09cmgv061/)
+[MODIS and VIIRS NDVI source](https://lpdaac.usgs.gov/products/mod09cmgv061/) The python package https://pypi.org/project/octvi/ downloads, process and packages vegetation index from various sateliete sensors such as MODIS and VIIRS.

 ## License
 License not shown the terms and conditions, of no restrictions on re-use, sale, or redistribution, denotes, CC BY 4.0 license.